mlynch/mlynch.github.com/_posts/2014-11-02-new-kind-of-startup.markdown

 ### A new future

 In the face of so few startup choices, the Lab represents something new.
-It's the joy of creating new products, the self-sufficiency of bootstrapping, the ability to keep great teams together, but the ability to grow and scale and retain upside on things that work.
+It's the joy of creating new products, the lack of responsibility VC-scale requires, the self-sufficiency of bootstrapping, the ability to keep great teams together, but the ability to grow and scale and retain upside on things that work.

 I think there is a crucial caveat to the Lab model: you *have* to have an incredible product team.
 A developer/designer duo perhaps, or a team that has worked together before and wants to stick together.
 I don't think it will work with a ragtag team though those often work in the VC startup land.